dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Fin is based on PBFT but leveraging Trans DAG, has a one-phase commit rule and an extremely simple leader protocol.
 The name Fin, a small part of a shark's tail, stands for the protocol succinctness.

 The Fin protocol works in a view-by-view manner.
 View numbers are embedded in DAG messages using the `setInfo()` API.
-We refer to a message `m` as a _view-r message_ if it carries a meta-information field `m.info = r`.
+We refer to a message `m` as a _"view-r message"_ if it carries a meta-information field `m.info = r`.
-Note, Protocol views do *NOT* correspond to DAG layers, but rather, view numbers are explicitly embedded in the meta-information field of messages.
+Note, protocol views do *NOT* correspond to DAG layers, but rather, view numbers are explicitly embedded in the meta-information field of messages.

-There is a pre-designated leader for view `r` known to everyone, we will denote it by `leader(r)`.
+There is a pre-designated leader for view `r`, denoted `leader(r)`, which is known to everyone.
-At each party `p`, the view `r` protocol works as follows:
+At each party `p`, the protocol for view `r` works as follows:

 1. **Entering a view.**
-Upon entering view `r`, party `p` starts a view timer set to expire after a pre-determined view delay RT.
+Upon entering view `r`, party `p` starts a view timer set to expire after a pre-determined view delay.

 2. **Proposing.**
 The leader `leader(r)` of view `r` waits to deliver 2F+1 view-(r-1) messages or 2F+1 view-(-(r-1)) messages, and then invokes `setInfo(r)`.
-  * Thereafter, a transmission by the leader will carry the new view number as indication of _proposing_.
+    * Thereafter, the next transmission by the leader will carry the new view number as indication of _proposing_.

 3. **Voting.**
 Each party `p` other than the leader waits to deliver the first view-r message from `leader(r)` and then invokes `setInfo(r)`.